 To learn more about what you can factor into a dislocated injury compensation claim, please get in touch with our team.

-Slips, trips and falls can cause a dislocation injury.
+Slips, trips and falls can cause a dislocation injury and could even give you grounds to make a dislocated injury claim for dislocated injury compensation.
 This is because if you fall and land in an awkward position, the impact may push your joints out of place.
 Slip, trips and falls can occur anywhere, from a workplace to pavement, to a business such as a shop or a restaurant.

 Common causes of slip, trip and fall injuries include spills on the floor which are not immediately mopped up, wet floors (such as recently mopped floors) which are signposted, icy pavements which are not treated and faulty or broken floors.